-- The inside of ears and nose, and on eyelashes, nipples and male genitals.
+- The inside of ears and nose, and on eyelashes, and nipples.

 - Any place you've recently gotten Botox or collagen injections in the last seven days.

 - Anywhere that has been waxed within the last 24 hours.

 - Areas you're using any alpha hydroxy acid over 8 percent, as they may make skin more sensitive.